 3.22.3.1 Visual Overview of Join Types

-Below is a visual that depicts various types of merges/joins.
+Figure 3.1 depicts various types of merges/joins.
 Object x is the circle labeled as x.
 Object y is the circle labeled as y.
 The area of overlap in the Venn diagram indicates the rows on the keys that are shared between the two objects (e.g., the same player_id, season, and week).
 The non-overlapping area indicates the rows on the keys that are unique to each object.
 The shaded blue area indicates which rows (on the keys) are kept in the merged object from each of the two objects, when using each of the merge types.
 For instance, a left outer join keeps the shared rows and the rows that are unique to object x, but it drops the rows that are unique to object y.

-Types of merges/joins
+Figure 3.1: Types of Merges/Joins.

 3.22.3.2 Full Outer Join

-A full outer join includes all rows in x or y.
+A full outer join includes all rows in xory.
 It returns columns from x and y.
 Here is how to merge two data frames using a full outer join (i.e., “full join”):

 A right outer join includes all rows in y.
 It returns columns from x and y.
 Here is how to merge two data frames using a right outer join (“right join”):